joeldodich/zubridge/packages/tauri/README.md

     }
     ```

-For detailed instructions and examples, see the [Getting Started Guide](./docs/getting-started.md).
+For detailed instructions and examples, including vanilla JavaScript usage, see the [Getting Started Guide](./docs/getting-started.md).

 For a complete API reference, see the [API Reference](./docs/api-reference.md).